jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/portfolios.md

 This section shows the
 percentages of closed,
-accepted and open vulnerabilities.
-And how your numbers are
-compared to  the average
-and the worst portfolios
-of all organizations.
+accepted and open vulnerabilities, and how your numbers are compared to  the average and the worst portfolios of all organizations.